webmaster-exit-1/SQL-ML/README.md

 python3 ml_check.py "SELECT * FROM users WHERE id='1' UNION SELECT 1,2,3--"
 ```

-**DEVELOPMENT & TESTING**

-🧪 Closed-Loop Pentest Lab
-The repository includes sql-ml-neuro-pentest-lab.py for a fully automated, local testing environment.
-**Important: Port Configuration**
-By default, the Victim Web App in the lab uses port 5000.
-To avoid conflicts with the ML Pipeline, manually edit your local copies of these files before running the lab:
- * redisql.py: Change port=5000 to port=6000 at the bottom of the file.
- * sqlmap_ml_bridge.py: Change API_URL to "http://localhost:6000/process".
- * ml_check.py (Optional): Change API_URL to "http://localhost:6000".

-Once edited, launch the lab:
-`python3 sql-ml-neuro-pentest-lab.py`

 📊 Monitoring
  * API Logs: `tail -f api.log`
  * ML Verdicts: `tail -f worker.log`